Javascript is not enabled.

 Rhode Island

-The state does not tax benefits for people who have reached full retirement age as defined by the Social Security Administration (between 66 and 67, depending on year of birth) and have an AGI below $95,800 if their filing status is single or head of household or $119,750 for a couple filing jointly.
+The state does not tax benefits for people who have reached full retirement age as defined by the Social Security Administration (between 66 and 67, depending on year of birth) and have an AGI below $126,250 for a couple filing jointly or $101,000 for a single filer or head of household.
+If you have not reached full retirement age, or have and your income exceeds those thresholds, your benefits are taxable.

 Rhode Island taxes income at rates ranging from 3.75 percent to 5.99 percent.
 For more information, contact the Rhode Island Department of Revenue’s Division of Taxation.